The comment period for proposed New York State Department of Financial Services (DFS) Regulations 206 and 208 is currently open until June 19, 2017!

 And while the proposed Regulations 206 and 208 as they are written will to some extent impact those bad actors, at the same time they will likely hurt the consumer while putting many title companies out of business.

-Of course while legislation and regulations typically tend to achieve their intended results, there will also unfortunately tend to be unintended consequences that occur as well.
+Imposed legislation and regulation typically tend to achieve their intended results, but will also more often than not result in unintended consequences as well.
 In the case of Regulations 206 and 208, these unintended consequences will in my view be significant.

 Affiliated Business Relationships (ABR) and Joint Venture Partnerships